MikeyBurkman/mongo-queue/README.md

 Immediately invoke the clean up task to remove records older than _maxRecordAge_.
 If this cleanup is already running then this has no effect.
 Accepts a callback, or returns a promise to indicate completion.

+### `queue.resetRecords(records)`
+Resets records to their initial received state, and they will be ready to proccess immediately.
+This is useful for reprocessing certain previously-failed records, after the issue causing them to fail has been resolved. `records` is an array of ID strings, representing the `_id` ObjectIds.

 ## Skipping records
 The mongoQueue function has a `skip(backoffTime)` function attached to it, which can be used like so: